moj-analytical-services/user-guidance/source/documentation/tools/rstudio/package-management.md

     install.packages("renv")
     ```

+    If you encounter issues installing `renv`, please try [resetting your home directory](/tools/rstudio/#clearing-your-rstudio-session), restarting your deployment and then retry.

     You can find more guidance about working with renv [above](#renv).

 2. Ensure that you have the latest CRAN set in your RStudio environment.
 Depending on the source you want to use for package management, in the R console run either: